pvasek/kudu-wiki/Running-tests.md

 To run the unit tests just use build.cmd or use [Test Driven .NET](http://www.testdriven.net/) to run them.
 They are in `Kudu.Core.Test`.

 ## Functional tests
-Running all functional tests require lots of software to be installed and working on IIS.
+The functional tests are located in the `Kudu.FunctionalTests` project.
+Running them requires the following software to be installed.
 * IISNode
 * ASP.NET MVC 3
 * ASP.NET WebPages 1.0